-The Financial Statements (refer Attachment A) show a Net Surplus of \$726,000 for the 2020/21 financial year.
-This surplus was largely derived from reduced Depreciation, favourable fuel prices, increased fuel tax credits, reduced interest expenditure and a reduction on registration and insurance.
-As East Waste works on a zerobased budgeting approach, there is no provision made for providing a rebate back to Member Councils.
+East Waste ultimately achieved a Net Surplus of \$726,000 for the 2020/21 financial year.
+This surplus was largely derived from reduced depreciation, favourable fuel prices, increased fuel tax credits, reduced interest expenditure and a reduction on registration and insurance.
+As East Waste works on a zero-based budgeting approach, there is no provision made in the budget for providing a rebate back to Member Councils.
 Should a return to Member Councils be required this is recorded as an expense in the year it is provided.
-Given the quantum of funds to be returned, a proposed liability has been recognised as at 30 June 2021 to account for a rebate to be applied against future member council waste charges.
-The proposed rebate is calculated as being a return of surplus funds recorded above the forecasted Net Surplus adopted at FY2022 Budget Review 3 (\$255,300) being a total of \$470,492.78.
+Given the quantum of funds to be returned this year, a proposed liability of \$470,000 has been recognised as at 30 June

+2021 to account for a rebate to be applied against future member council waste charges.
+The proposed rebate is calculated as being a return of surplus funds recorded above the forecasted Net Surplus adopted at FY2022 Budget Review 3 (\$255,300), being a total of \$470,492.78.
 As there is currently no Board resolution on this matter Bentley's have identified it as an adjustment of note.